NathanaelPeters/Forex-Factory-Web-Scraper/README.md

 4. The MQL5 file (ForexFactoryBot.ex5) then creates a 'straddle' which is making both a buy and a sell order for the good.
 (Please see: https://www.babypips.com/learn/forex/letting-the-market-decide-which-direction-to-take if you at all confused about a straddle)

 # How to use:
+(The Metatrader 5 application must be downloaded for this bot to work)

 1. Download the python file (ForexFactoryScraper.py)
 2. Replace the location of the file.
 "There are two directories (with subdirectories) in which working files can be located: terminal_data_folder\MQL5\FILES\ (in the terminal menu select to view "File" - "Open the data directory");"
 3. Dependencies: `pip install beautifulsoup4`